kolostring/fioc/README.md

 # @fioc/core

-@fioc/core is a lightweight dependency injection library for JavaScript and TypeScript applications.
-It simplifies dependency management with a flexible, type-safe approach, without requiring reflection or decorators.
-It serves as the foundation for the FIOC ecosystem, including integrations for React and Next.js.
+FIoC (Fluid Inversion of Control) is a lightweight dependency injection library for JavaScript and TypeScript applications.
+It simplifies dependency management with a flexible, type-safe approach, without requiring reflection.
+It serves as the foundation for the FIoC ecosystem, including integrations for React and Next.js.
 For stricter type safety, see [@fioc/strict](#fiocstrict).

 ## Features

 - 🪶 **Lightweight**: Only depends on Immer, integrates seamlessly
 - 🎯 **No Type Casting**: Dependencies resolve to correct types automatically
 - 🏗️ **Builder Pattern**: Fluent API for dependency registration
-- 🔄 **Immutable**: Immutable container state for safe concurrency
+- 🔄 **Immutable, unless you need otherwsie**: Immutable container state for safe concurrency with support for scoped dependencies and singletons
 - 🔌 **Universal**: Works in front-end and back-end environments
 - 🎮 **Flexible Factory System**: Supports value registration, factory functions, and class constructors
 - 🧩 **Modular Design**: Merge containers and switch configurations easily